What is IVF?

 Sperm may be collected through ejaculation, a special collection condom or in some instances directly from the testicle.
 When providing a sperm sample, it is advised that the man refrains from ejaculating for two to three days before in order to increase the sperm count.
 After collection, the sperm and semen are separated and washed.

 During this portion of the IVF process, the sperm and egg are combined for fertilization “in glass” (a lab dish) and are then stored in an incubator overnight.
 The result of successful fertilization is called an embryo.

-The embryos are then transferred into the uterine cavity.
-Using a speculum, a physician will insert a predetermined number of embryos into the womb.
+An embryo is then transferred into the uterine cavity.
+Using a speculum, a physician will insert an embryo into the womb.
 This process is guided using ultrasound equipment.

 eSET, or elective single embryo transfer, can be used during IVF to voluntarily implant only one embryo.
 This procedure has become more common as the concern over the risks of multiple birth pregnancies, twins or more, has grown.
 The American Society for Reproductive Medicine (ASRM) has established that the goal of assisted reproductive technology is a healthy singleton pregnancy.